JakobDev/minecraft-launcher-lib/doc/command.rst

     get_minecraft_command(version,path,options)

 Returns the command for running minecraft as list.
-The given command can be executed with subprocess. utils containt a function where you can get the default minecraft directory.
+The given command can be executed with subprocess. utils contains a function to get the default minecraft directory.

 options is a dict: